danswart/ryb-book/_book/150-philosophy.md

 <br>
 <br>

-A company philosophy encompasses its ethical stance, its approach to customer service, its stance on social and environmental responsibility, and its attitude toward innovation, among other things.
+A company philosophy encompasses its ethical stance, its compliance with federal, state and local regulations, its approach to customer service, its stance on social and environmental responsibility, and its attitude toward innovation, among other things.

 <span style="color: maroon;">Example:  **"...while protecing the environment for future generations...and with the highest ethical standards..."**</span>
 <br>